-Your employer is not allowed to charge you for any costs associated with your accommodation, or to reduce your pay — as long as you are still doing your regular job.
+Your employer is not allowed to charge you for any costs associated with your accommodation or reduce your pay — as long as you are still doing your regular job.

-When discussing accommodations it is important to note, however, pregnancy is not a reason to not meet job performance expectations.
+When discussing accommodations, it is important to note that pregnancy is not a reason not to meet job performance expectations.
 Accommodations are ways to help you meet performance expectations, not lower the existing standards.

-If for some reason you find yourself completely unable to do your job while pregnant, you still have some options.
+If you find yourself completely unable to do your job while pregnant, you still have some options.
 You can ask for a temporary reassignment, reduced hours, or light duty — but you may also be subject to reduced pay if you are no longer doing your regular job.

-If you have a health condition that precludes you from working at all, you may be able to take unpaid leave as a pregnancy accommodation, or qualify for FMLA leave, which is also unpaid but preserves your job while you are off work.
+If you have a health condition that precludes you from working at all, you may be able to take unpaid leave as a pregnancy accommodation or qualify for FMLA leave, which is also unpaid leave but preserves your job while you are off work.

 Do Individual States Have Pregnancy-Related Employment Laws?